Chuck Crawford begins his third season as an assistant on the Auburn staff after being hired on April 17, 2014 from Georgia Tech.

 Crawford earned his Bachelor of Science degree in health and physical education from Miami University in 2001.
 He was a four-year member of the RedHawks’ club volleyball team.

-Crawford and his wife, Lori, have three children: Carson, Drew and Ty.
+Crawford and his wife, Lori, have four children: Carson, Drew, Ty and Ava.
 An avid rock and mountain climber, Crawford was featured in the Weather Channel TV series Epic Conditions climbing the nose of El Cap (3,300 feet) in Yosemite.
 He has also summited 14,400-foot Mount Rainer in Washington State and spent three years riding bulls in the Professional Rodeo Cowboy Association (PRCA).